Trimming Stability Selection increases variable selection robustness: Breakdown of variable selection

 \begin{Def} Let $D$ be a data set with $n$ instances and predictor dimension $p$.
 Let $k \in \N$ be the dimension of the responses. \\ \textbf{a)} The \textbf{case-wise variable selection breakdown point (case-VSBDP)} is given by where $Z_n^m$ again denotes any sample that has $(n-m)$ instances in common with $Z_n$. \\ \textbf{b)} The \textbf{cell-wise variable selection breakdown point (cell-VSBDP)} is given by where $\tilde Z_{cell}^m$ denotes the data set where $m$ cells can be modified arbitrarily and where all other cell values remain as in the original data. \end{Def}

 In other words, the VSBDP quantifies the relative number of rows resp. cells that have to be contaminated in order to guarantee that none of the relevant variables are selected.
 The fraction of outlying cells as a breakdown measure has for example already been considered in \cite{velasco}.
-Let us now formulate a very simple but highly striking and enlightening result.
+Let us now formulate a very simple but important result.

 \begin{thm} Let $q \le p$ be the true dimension of the underlying model and let again $k$ be the response dimension and $n$ be the number of instances in the data set. \\ \textbf{a)} Then the cell-VSBDP is at most $\frac{\min(q,k)}{p+k}$.\\ \textbf{b)} Let $p=p(n)$ so that it grows when $n$ grows.
 If $q$ or $k$ stays constant, the asymptotic cell-VSBDP is zero. \\ \textbf{c)} Let $p=p(n)$ and $q=q(n)$ so that both quantities grows when $n$ grows.
 Let contamination only be allowed on the predictor matrix.
 Then the asymptotic cell-VSBDP is given by $\lim_{n \rightarrow \infty}\left(\frac{q(n)}{p(n)}\right)$. \end{thm}